MoOx/phenomic/docs/content/docs/getting-started.md

 ---

-The front-matter data is sent with `props` in your React components, and is available under `props.head`.
+The front-matter data are sent as `props` in your layouts, and is available under `props.head`.
-This allow you to manipulate it normally using JavaScript.
+This allows you to manipulate it normally using JavaScript.

 Supposing you want to use your ``featuredImage`` in a list of pages or posts (``PagesList`` in the default theme) you will have to change your ``PagePreview`` to make use of that since ``PagesList`` just render a series of ``PagePreview`` components.